As an Amazon Associate I earn from qualifying purchases.

 Freezer: Flash freeze until solid, then store in a Ziplock/Stasher for up to 3 months.
 Let one thaw at room temperature for about 15-20 minutes before enjoying.

-I love to enjoy one or two of these vegan chocolate peanut butter balls as a mid-day snack, a pre or post-workout snack, or a post-dinner treat.
+I love to enjoy one or two of these vegan chocolate peanut butter balls as a mid-day snack, a pre or post-workout snack, or an after dinner treat.

 More Peanut Butter and Chocolate Snacks